ctrl-A-del-specs/benefits-claims/README.md

 pipenv run python prep.py
 Run the Streamlit Application:
 ```
+The full application will now be up and running, and you can access it via `localhost`.

 ## Monitoring

 We utilised grafana to monitor the application.
 We visualize query response times, API calls, and OpenAI costs then displayed and exported dashboard as a `json` file.Dashboard can be viewed here [Grafana Dashboard](./end2end-benefits/benefits-claims/stream_app/data/benefit_claims_dashboard.json)

 Run Grafana:
     ```bash